Frankfurt digs in on D.Boerse/NYSE concessions

+* Acquires Lewis & Associates Insurance Brokers Inc Source text for Eikon: Further company coverage: (Bangalore.newsroom@thomsonreuters.com)

-FRANKFURT Deutsche Boerse's (DB1Gn.DE) home regulator is insisting concessions to win European approval for its $9 billion tie-up with NYSE Euronext NYX.N boost Frankfurt as a financial hub, potentially complicating the task for the merging parties.
+FRANKFURT Dec 15 Deutsche Boerse's home regulator is insisting concessions to win European approval for its $9 billion tie-up with NYSE Euronext boost Frankfurt as a financial hub, potentially complicating the task for the merging parties.

 The German state of Hesse, where Deutsche Boerse is headquartered and which needs to be on board for the deal to go through, is digging in its heels as the two firms offer to divest assets to win EU support for their plan to create the world's No.1 exchange operator.